GET IN TOUCH

 Please contact us for more information.
 Our email is monitored seven days a week and we will get back to you shortly.

-It is settled law in British Columbia that estate executors are entitled to remuneration for their work in administering an estate.
-In fact, this was restated by the Supreme Court of Canada in Cowper-Smith v Morgan, a case argued and won by League and Williams’ principle Darren Williams.
-However, there’s legislation and case law which dictate how much an estate executor can be awarded for their work in administering the estate, and even situations where an executor isn’t eligible to be compensated for their work.
+In British Columbia, settled law entitles estate executors to remuneration for their work in administering an estate.
+In fact, this was restated by the Supreme Court of Canada in Cowper-Smith v Morgan, a case argued and won by League and Williams’ principle, Darren Williams.
+However, existing legal framework dictates the amount an estate executor can receive for their work in administering the estate, and even outlines situations where an executor isn’t eligible for compensation.
 Further, executor’s fees may be reduces for a number of reasons.

 It is common practice to compensate estate executors for their work, even when they are not professional estate administrators.
 Section 88 of the Trustee Act lays out the maximum awards an estate executor is entitled to:

-The income earned by the estate will often include dividends on investments, which are held on trust by the executor for the estate.
+The estate’s income often includes dividends on investments, which the executor holds on trust for the estate.

-These percentages for renumeration are meant as guidelines, and not every executor will receive the maximum statutory compensation.
-Sometimes, will writers will include provisions in their will for renumeration of the executor, setting a fee aside that they think is fair for the work done.
+These remuneration percentages serve as guidelines, and not every executor will receive the maximum statutory compensation.
+Sometimes, will writers include provisions in their will for the executor’s remuneration, setting aside a fee they deem fair for the work done.
 Further, in estate litigation surrounding the renumeration of executors, the court will look to ensure that the funds awarded to an executor bears reasonable relationship to the amount of work the executor did, the and the skill they demonstrated in handling the estate.

 The courts will consider the unique circumstances of the estate administration in deciding what a reasonable award to an executor is.
 This will often include: